darwinia-network/darwinia-docs-deprecated/docs/sdk/substrate-api.md

 #### Create API Instance

-You ust first instantiate an API instance of Darwinia.js api.
-Create the wsProvider using the websocket endpoint of the darwinia node.
+You must first instantiate an API instance of Darwinia.js api.
+Create the wsProvider using the websocket endpoint of the Darwinia node.

 ```typescript